mrdimosthenis/one-hundred-prisoners/README.md

 It doesn't matter which node the prisoner starts from.
 The prisoner ends up in his starting node after traversing a 3-sized cycle.

 The prisoner `0` followed the path `0 -> 5 -> 2 -> 0`.
-It succeeded in finding its own number without exceeding the threshold of 3.
+He succeeded in finding his own number without exceeding the threshold of 3.
 At this point, we know that the prisoners `5` and `2` will also succeed because they belong to the same cycle.

 ## The Riddle in a New Form